stacks-network/docs/src/pages/data-storage/indexing-overview.md

 - query a user's publicly saved data
 - display real-time updates that reflect in progress changes
 - support collaboration among sets of users

+Want to jump right in and start integrating indexing into your app?
+Try this tutorial:

+[@page-reference | inline]
+| /data-storage/integrate-indexing

 ## Why use Radiks?